 Below we present some breeds that are prone to obesity and therefore should not have pasta in their diet on a regular basis.

 In this group of dogs prone to obesity, we can also include dogs with the following characteristics:

 Dogs with sedentary habits

 Finally, we would like to remind how important it is to avoid obesity in dogs.
 This factor can predispose the animal to various health issues and is the main cause of some diseases such as arthritis or non-hereditary hip dysplasia.
-Learn more about the effects of obesity in dogs by reading the following article.

 How much pasta or noodles can I give my dog?